Itsmeaj/FileDownloader/Readme.txt

 ## How to Assign Test Users

-If your app is in development and hasn't been verified by Google, you'll need to add test users:

 1. **Go to OAuth Consent Screen**:
    - Navigate to **APIs & Services > OAuth consent screen** in the Google Cloud Console.